fghjorth/parlbias/manuscript/revisionnotes.md

 R4 notes that there is unexploited information about effect heterogeneity across chairmen and parties in the data.

 I thank R4 for this suggestion, which I had not originally thought of.
 To test for effect heterogeneity, I have estimated random effects models with the same specification as model 5 in the main results, but allowing for the coefficient on the copartisan variable to vary by either chairman party or individual chairmen.
 The results are summarized in Figure \ref{partyranefs} and Figure \ref{chairranefs}.
+In both figures, the parties are ordered from left (top) to right (bottom) based on voters' estimates of party positions.

 \begin{figure}[H]
 \centering